AndrezzaCoelho/challenge-amigo-secreto_pt/README.md

 ## Licença

-Este projeto está sob a licença [Nome da sua licença].
+Este projeto está sob a licença [].

 ## Autor